 No matter what a firm’s precise needs are, all of these activities tend to be more helpful than simply checking holdings and moving items around.

-Who Is a Turn-Key Asset Allocation Program Right For?
+Who Is a Turn-Key Asset Management Program Right For?

 Clients no longer come to financial advisors for help in one specific area of expertise.
 Now, most clients want their advisors to take a comprehensive approach and provide guidance on many issues related to finances and investments.